School-of-Life-Project/Portal/README.md

 ```

 ## Known Issues
-- A read-only null `uuid` field is present at the root of the `Course` and `CourseMap` schema.
-This is a bug and will be removed in the next release.
-- Textbooks with under 10 chapters have a distorted progress display.
-This is a bug and will be fixed in the next release.
 - External links are broken inside the textbook viewer.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
 - When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).
 - When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.